ysc06/ai-bias-detector/README.md

-# 🧠 AI Bias Detector for Standardized Test Content
+# 🧠 AI Bias and Political Sensitivity Detector for Standardized Test Content

 This is a prototype AI-powered tool that detects biased or politically sensitive language in standardized test items.
 It flags sentences with potential fairness issues and suggests more neutral, inclusive rewrites.